 Last week, thousands of excited Florida Gators crossed the stage to accept their well-deserved diplomas.
 They put in thousands of hours of homework, coursework and studying to achieve this important milestone.
 However, for some students, graduation day is just a reminder of the issues they had or are having in school.

 Due to a myriad of reasons, students at the University of Florida, Santa Fe College and other institutions of higher learning will not be completing their degrees on time.

-Often students will feel their hard work went unnoticed or there was some mistake in calculating their grades.
+Often students will feel their hard work goes unnoticed or there was some mistake in calculating their grades.
 Often this can be addressed with the course instructor or professor.
 However, if this approach fails, your appeal must be addressed by a department chair or by the Department of Academic Affairs.
 There is a very strict timeline for grade appeals and they often vary between institutions and even between academic departments.
-The appeal process is often outlines in your Student Handbook.
+The appeal process is often outlined in your Student Handbook.

 Disciplinary or Dismissals

-In rare instances, the university or college, may decide to bring disciplinary procedures or dismiss a student from their program.
-It is imperative that the student act quickly in these circumstances as there are multiple and varying deadlines for disciplinary appeals.
+In rare instances, the university or college may decide to bring disciplinary procedures or dismiss a student from their program.
+It is imperative that the student acts quickly in these circumstances as there are multiple and varying deadlines for disciplinary appeals.
 The Law Firm of Massey & Duffy have represented numerous students in these matters and can assist you in determining the proper action and documentation needed for these appeals.

 Discrimination Based on Sex – Title IX Complaints